visier/python-sdk/README.md

 This package is required to be installed to use any other package of the SDK.
 - `visier-api-administration` - for managing your tenant or tenants in Visier.
 - `visier-api-analytic-model` - to configure and manage the Analytic Model.
-- `visier-api-data-in` - APIs to upload data to Visier Platform.
+- `visier-api-data-in` - APIs to load data in to the Visier Platform.
-- `visier-api-data-out` - APIs to download data to Visier Platform.
+- `visier-api-data-out` - APIs get data out from the Visier Platform.

-Each package except `visier-api-core` contains API classes which are used to interact with different APIs in the Visier API.
+Each package, except `visier-api-core`, contains API classes which are used to interact with different APIs in the Visier API.

 ## Installation